-Sensor The number of the sensor enrolled on the system (1 = first, 2 = second, and so on).
-ID A unique identity number for that sensor. Туре The type of wireless sensor detected (magnetic contact, inertia/shock, and so on).
+Wireless Sensor The number of the sensor enrolled on the system (1 = first, 2 = second, etc.).
+ID A unique identity number for that sensor. Туре The type of wireless sensor detected (magnetic contact, inertia/shock, etc.).
 Zone The zone to which the sensor has been enrolled.
-Battery The status of the battery in the sensor (if fitted).
+Battery The status of the battery in the sensor.
 Supervise The status of the supervisory operation (OK = supervisory signal received, Not Supervised = no supervisory operation).
-The signal strength received from the sensor (01=low, 09=high).
-Signal Note: Although it is not possible to enroll a device with a signal strength less than 3, devices whose signal drops below 3 after enrollment are not dropped.
+Signal The signal strength received from the sensor (01 = low, 09 = high).
+Note: Although it is not possible to enroll a device with a signal strength less than 3, devices whose signal drops below 3 after enrolment are not dropped.
+Version The version details of the sensor.

 Log Click to view the wireless sensor Log.
-Log - Wireless sensor X on the next page.
-Enrol Click to open the list of unenrolled wireless devices.
+See Log - Wireless sensor X below.
+Enrol New Sensor Click to enrol a new sensor.
+Refresh Click to refresh the list of enrolled sensors.
+Edit Click to edit the sensor attributes.
+Remove Click to remove the sensor from the enrolled sensors list.